hephaex/Baram/DOCKER_SETUP.md

-# Docker Setup Guide for nTimes
+# Docker Setup Guide for ktime

-This guide will help you set up the complete Docker environment for the nTimes Naver News Crawler.
+This guide will help you set up the complete Docker environment for the ktime Naver News Crawler.

 ## Prerequisites